✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Pivot meta values into columns

 Gravity stores field values as one row per field in gf_entry_meta.
-SleekView pivots them so each entry becomes one row with named columns — no more reading raw key/value JSON.
+SleekView pivots them so each entry is one row with named columns — never read raw key/value JSON again.

 Combine filters that the default admin can't

-Filter by form ID, payment status, payment amount range, created date, and starred/read state in a single saved view.
+Filter by form ID, payment_status, payment-amount range, date_created, and starred/read state in a single saved view.
+Cross-form inboxes become a one-click action.

 Bulk inline-edit entry state

-Mark entries read, star them, change payment_status — across dozens of rows without opening each.
+Mark entries read, star them, flip payment_status across dozens of rows without opening each.
+Gravity's CRUD APIs handle validation; SleekView reports any conflicts inline.

 Audience